Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 By modern tragedy, we mean a play dealing with tragic events and having an unhappy ending, especially one concerning the downfall of the main character.

 Here in this play, we find the exact features of modern tragedy.
 This play has presented the life of a common modern man with an immense crisis in his life.
-Due to economic hardships, he has been suffering a lot along with his three daughters.
-In the play, we can easily find problems of bad relationships and poor economic status.
-Mr. Durand, a common modern man has suffered a lot due to economic difficulties.
-This play also ends with the tragic downfall of the main character Mr. Durand.
+Due to economic hardships, he has been suffering a lot, along with his three daughters.
+In the play, we can easily find problems with bad relationships and poor economic status.
+Mr. Durand, a common modern man, has suffered a lot due to economic difficulties.
+This play also ends with the tragic downfall of the main character, Mr. Durand.
 He kills himself and even burns his house for the welfare of his three daughters.
 This play has presented realism as well as naturalism.

 REFERENCE BEYOND THE TEXT